eduNEXT/openedx-session-time-tracker/README.rst

 ./manage.py lms --settings=devstack makemigrations openedx_session_time
 ```

 How to run the management command
 ---------------------------------

+To run the application, you need to migrate it first, and then run the `reducelogs` management command.
 In the devstack, running under the `edxapp` user and in the `~/edx-platform` directory run:

 ```
+./manage.py lms --settings=devstack makemigrations openedx_session_time
 ./manage.py lms --settings=devstack reducelogs
 ```